juhoinkinen/Annif-wiki/Analyzers.md

 Analyzers are used to pre-process, tokenize and normalize text.
 If you happen to be familiar with analyzers in Lucene, Solr and/or Elasticsearch, the concept is exactly the same although the details may differ a little bit.
 Analyzers are typically language-specific.

+By default the tokenization discards all words that are shorter than three characters, but this can be configured by setting `token_min_length` in the analyzer parameters.
+For example, to discard only words of one character (when using the `snowball` analyzer for English), use `snowball(english,token_min_length=2)`.

 As of version 0.38, Annif supports three analyzers: `simple`, `snowball` and `voikko`.

 ## `simple` analyzer